progressive-instruments/phrasa-docs/docs/getting_started.md

   4 F4
 ```

-This way we are selecting the phrase number we wish to define in the rows that follow the full subject path.

-the final expression `phrases.1 beat` defines the beat of the piece to be relative to the duration of the 1st phrase.
-This basically means that tempo (in this case 135 beats per minute) will be relative to the duration of the first phrase.
+The final expression `phrases.1 beat` defines the first phrase as the beat length of the piece (see picture above).
+This basically means that tempo (in this case 135 beats per minute) will be relative to the duration of this phrase.

-You can find anything you want to know about phrases, lengths, beat and tempo right <u>here</u>.

-Finally again, let's make things  shorter by replacing `pharses.X` with `>X`, for example:
+Finally again, let's make things  shorter by replacing the expressions `pharses.X` with `>X`, for example:
 `>1 beat`.

 ## Harmony

-One of Phrasa's super powers is <span style="color:blueviolet;font-size:120%">**<u>Relativity</u>**</span>.
+The 1st Phrasa super power is <span style="color:blueviolet;font-size:120%">**<u>Relativity</u>**</span>.

-Instead of working hard and repeating yourself, you can define things more generally, setting up events in relation to their phrase context.
-Let's explore what we can do with relative pitch, rewriting our previous code:
+In this example, instead of writing down the actual note as we did before, we can write the offset in relation to its harmonic context:

 ``` phrasa linenums="1"
 tempo 135bpm